-- There can only be a maximum of 200 people inside the tunnels at any given time.
-Combine this with the fact that you cannot book tickets in advance and what you get is a perpetual queue throughout the day.
-If you don’t want to wait hours in line (and I mean hours), get here at the very least 45 minutes before opening.
+- There can only be a maximum of 200 people inside the tunnels at any given time and there is a perpetual queue at the entrance throughout the day.
+If you don’t want to wait hours in line (and I mean hours) or buy your ticket in advance, get here at the very least 45 minutes before opening.
 This is the biggest tip when it comes to visiting the Catacombs.

 - The temperature down in the Catacombs is a constant 14 degrees and it can be a bit damp down there.
 Dress accordingly with a few layers and proper shoes.

 - Getting to the Paris Catacombs is super easy by Metro.
 Simply get off at the Denfert-Rochereau and you’ll exit right at the entrance.

 How Long Should You Spend at the Paris Catacombs?

 The 2-kilometer underground journey lasts about 1 hour and that’s just about the point where claustrophobia starts to kick in.